PaNDa-SDF/poh5/README.md

 PaNDa is an original format for NICAM datafile, which is called 'ADVANCED' in NICAM source/namelist.

-Different from original PaNDa format, from version 94, you can include horizontal grid (hgrid) in each file.
+Different from original PaNDa format, you can include horizontal grid (hgrid) in each file.

 # APIs